bifurcationkit/BifurcationKit.jl/docs/src/tutorials3b.md

 ## Floquet coefficients

-A basic method for computing Floquet cofficients based on the eigenvalues of the monodromy operator is available (see [`FloquetQaDTrap`](@ref)).
+A basic method for computing Floquet cofficients based on the eigenvalues of the monodromy operator is available (see [`FloquetQaD`](@ref)).
 It is precise enough to locate bifurcations.
 Their computation is triggered like in the case of a regular call to `continuation`:

 ```Julia
 opt_po = @set opt_po.eigsolver = DefaultEig()